ibenlems/Emotion-Gender-Age-Classification/README.md

 ## How to use the application
-* All commands should be executed in terminal at the same directory as this file
+* All commands should be executed in terminal at the same directory as this file , be aware to not be in conda environment ``conda deactivate``

 * First execute :